ehoang0106/backup-user-powershell/README.md

 ### Connecting to QNAP Drive
 - You will be prompted to enter your QNAP network drive credentials

-### 1. Perfoming a backup
+### 1. Performing a backup
 - Choose the backup option from the menu.
-- The script will automatically backup specified directories which is 3 folder Desktop, Documents, Downloads in C:\Users.
+- The script will automatically backup specified directories which is 3 folder Desktop, Documents, and Downloads in C:\Users.

 ### 2. Restoring Data
 - Choose the restore option from the menu.